 To ensure that the wider Ark service offering is in accordance with the direction of the policy on aspects of Modern Slavery, Ark has placed a flow-down obligation on all suppliers of services and goods whereby the provisions of the Modern Slavery Act are a contractual obligation.
 This will ensure that any future statements made by Ark are supported by the provision of relevant facts, information and accounts from our supply chain so that Ark can be confident of child and forced labour use within our supply chains.

-We are implementing a risk based approach to identify, prevent, mitigate and account for how Ark addresses threats of modern slavery and human trafficking.
-We have taken steps to assess the actual and potential human rights impacts by conducting due diligence on a sample of our principle suppliers.
+We are implementing a risk-based approach to identify, prevent, mitigate and account for how Ark addresses threats of modern slavery and human trafficking.
+We have taken steps to assess the actual and potential human rights impacts by conducting due diligence on a sample of our direct suppliers.
 These suppliers were asked to complete a survey intended to understand the risk of modern slavery in their supply chain and the actions being taken to address this risk.
-The results of this survey will inform our engagement with suppliers in the financial year ending 30 June 2018.
+The results of this survey will inform our engagement with suppliers in the financial year ending 30 June 2019.

 Ark shall take responsibility for this statement which will be reviewed and updated as appropriate.